DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The protagonist and main characters can be the same, but that isn’t always the case.
 And it’s when they differ things tend to get complicated.

-Chances are the main character will beat the bad guy, be the most talked about, and on-screen the longest.
+Chances are the main character will beat the bad guy, be the most talked about, and be on-screen the longest.
 But they don’t necessarily have to experience much of an arc.

-Good examples of main characters are Han Solo in Star Wars (1977), Don Corleone in The Godfather (1972), and Hermione Granger, and Ron Weasley in Harry Potter and the Philosopher’s Stone (2001).
+Good examples of main characters are Han Solo in Star Wars (1977), Don Corleone in The Godfather (1972), and Hermione Granger and Ron Weasley in Harry Potter and the Philosopher’s Stone (2001).

 False Protagonists

 They can appear to be the leading character and the character the story is about, though at some point, the focus shifts.
-This effect can be unsettling and surprising and is an exciting technique used to disarm your audience.

-The first example of this that comes to mind is Alfred Hitchcock’s film, Psycho (1960).
 While the film appears to be about Marion Crane (Janet Leigh) stealing $40,000 and going on the run, she dies halfway through the film.

 The rest of the film is about Norman Bates (Anthony Perkins), discovering who he is and learning his motives.

-Marion Crane may come off as the main character, driving the story forward and occupying plenty of screentime, but Norman Bates is the character the story is about.
-His internal struggles and uncovering his motives create the arc of the film.
+Marion Crane may come off as the main character, driving the story forward and occupying plenty of screen time, but Norman Bates is the character the story is about.

 Clarifying The Difference

-To clarify how main characters and protagonists differ, I think it’s helpful to consider it a matter of internal versus external.
-Oftentimes internal struggles are reflected in a character’s external struggle, and in these cases, it’s very likely the protagonist and the main character are the same.
+Often, internal struggles are reflected in a character’s external struggle, and in these cases, it’s very likely the protagonist and the main character are the same.

-There are many cases where the internal and external struggles are inhabited by two different characters – like in Psycho.
 Marion Crane struggles with running from the law and ultimately being murdered (quite the struggle), while Norman Bates struggles with internal demons and significant mother issues.

 All that to say, one character deals with the physical, resulting in visual struggles and pushing us forward.
 In contrast, another character deals with internal struggles, which are frequently more cerebral and make the story more interesting.